-Dick Dodge Dr. Richard E. Dodge is dean and professor at, the Nova Southeastern University Oceanographic Center.
+Dick Dodge Dr. Richard E. Dodge is dean and professor at the Nova Southeastern University Oceanographic Center.
 Dr. Dodge is also Executive Director of the Center's National Coral Reef Institute, which is devoted to providing management research outcomes on reef monitoring, assessment, and restoration.
-Dr. Dodge received his BS from the University of Maine and his MS and PhD from Yale University.
+Dr. Dodge received his bachelors degree from the University of Maine and his masters and PhD from Yale University.
 He is the author of many scientific publications and reports for various agencies and companies.
 He has expertise on the effects of natural and human-induced impacts to coral reefs and is well versed in assessing and analyzing effects from physical damage and pollution on coral reefs.
 This includes experience with sedimentation effects, bomb range impacts, ship grounding damage, adverse effects of oil to coral reefs, and studies and projects evaluating impacts of coastal construction, development and liquefied natural gas ports.
 His experience includes economic analysis and use of Habitat Equivalency Analysis.
 Phillip Dustan Dr. Phillip Dustan, professor of biology at the College of Charleston, is a marine ecologist specializing in the ecology, vitality, and remote sensing of corals and coral reef communities.
 Much of his work has centered on detecting change in coral reef communities.
 Additional research interests include estuarine and riverine phytoplankton ecology, the oceanography of marine mammal habitats, and human influences on marine ecosystem goods and services.
 He was a founding Principal Investigator on the US Environmental Protection Agency Florida Keys Coral Reef/Hardbottom Monitoring Project and responsible for developing sampling design, software, and digital video image analysis for the project.
 More recently, he pioneered new remote sensing techniques for coral reef change analysis using Landsat imagery, collaborated on developing molecular stress markers for assessing coral health, and developed Digital Reef Rugosity to estimate coral reef spatial complexity.
 He has worked on reefs in the Florida Keys, Bahamas, Caribbean Sea, Indian Ocean and Indonesian archipelago.
 A member of the city of Charleston Green Committee, Dr. Dustan is working to help the city of Charleston reduce its carbon footprint through better capitalizing on natural infrastructure to absorb pollutants, reduce urban runoff and absorb excess carbon dioxide.